Varun0157/instagan/README.md

 # InstaGAN: Instance-aware Image-to-Image Translation

+**Edit:** This repository loads the pre-trained generator weights from the `no-rgb` run while keeping the discriminator initialization random, enabling the generation and modification of RGB images.

+---
 **Warning:** This repo contains a model which has potential ethical concerns.
 Remark that the task of jeans<->skirt was a bad application and should not be used in future research.
 See the [twitter thread](https://twitter.com/SashaMTL/status/1453491661720391685) for the discussion.

 ---